EricssonResearch/EDHOC/draft-selander-lake-edhoc.md

    * Signature_or_MAC_2 is the 'signature' of the COSE_Sign1 object.

-   If method equals 1 or 3, compute an inner COSE_Encrypt0 as defined in Section 5.3 of {{RFC8152}}, with the AEAD algorithm in the selected cipher suite, K_R, IV_R, and the parameters below.
+   If method equals 1 or 3, compute an inner COSE_Encrypt0 as defined in Section 5.3 of {{RFC8152}}, with the EDHOC AEAD algorithm in the selected cipher suite, K_R, IV_R, and the parameters below.
 The public key must be a static Diffie-Hellman key.

    *  PRK_R = HKDF-Extract( PRK_2, G_RX ), where G_RX is the ECDH shared secret calculated from G_R and X, or G_X and R